An all-beef patty has a lot going for it! Here’s how the basic burger patty stacks up:

 • Choose flavour-rich, not calorie-rich condiments – try mustards, hot peppers or salsa

-• Go for a whole wheat bun or skip the bun lid and eat your burger ‘open faced’
+• Try lettuce wrapped burgers or go or a whole wheat bun or skip the bun lid and eat your burger ‘open faced’